A projector with a bright

 It’s important to note that the resolution of a projector can greatly affect the quality of the image displayed.
 A higher resolution projector will produce a sharper and more detailed image, while a lower resolution projector may result in a blurry or pixelated image.
 When choosing a projector, it’s important to consider the resolution that will best suit your needs and the environment in which it will be used.

-See also How to Wall Mount Tv and Hide Cables
+See also How to Mount a Samsung Plasma Tv

 The difference between native and supported resolutions